Bruce Presents Architecture 20/20: New Visions for Public Spaces in the Age of COVID-19

 Bruce Presents, the Bruce Museum’s program series featuring thought leaders in the fields of art and science, returns on Thursday, June 4, 7:00 – 8:30 pm (EDT), with a Zoom virtual panel discussion: Architecture 20/20: New Visions for Public Spaces in the Age of COVID-19.

-How will the global coronavirus pandemic change how public spaces are designed or modified, from classrooms to auditoriums, public restrooms to restaurants, hallways to elevators?
-How will the need for adequate social distancing impact how public spaces are used in a post-lockdown environment?
+How will the COVID-19 global pandemic change the way that architects design or modify public spaces — from classrooms to auditoriums, from public restrooms to restaurants, from hallways to elevators?
+How will the need for social distancing impact the way that public spaces are used in a post-lockdown environment?
 Think about theaters and concert halls and houses of worship and sports arenas, too.
 Think of everywhere that we gather in public — what is to become of all those places, all those spaces?

-Providing expert insight into these new and pressing issues are four distinguished architects whose practices focus on the design of public buildings and spaces, as well as three highly respected museum directors:
+Providing insight are five distinguished architects whose practices focus on the design of public buildings and spaces, as well as three highly respected museum directors:

-- Paul Schulhof, Principal at Tod Williams Billie Tsien Architects
+Paul Schulhof, Principal, Tod Williams Billie Tsien Architects

-The four architects will open the program at 7:00 pm; the three museum directors will join the panel at 7:45.
-The program will conclude with a Q&A session moderated by Leonard Jacobs, producer of Bruce Presents.
+The program will conclude with a Q-and-A session moderated by Leonard Jacobs, producer of Bruce Presents.

 Support for Bruce Presents is generously provided by Northern Trust and Berkley One, a Berkley Company.